estsauver/Primedirective/README.md

 Todo
 ----

-* Add direct links to amazon for now until affiliate account is approved.
 * Refactor homepage_spec, to use the products list that's been created more effecively.
 * Mockout mailchimp requests to speed up tests.